MIR4-HQ/MIR4-HQ/README.md

   </details>

-  FUUCCKK THIS IS WORSE THAN THE LAST TIME but okay its fine bruh im handing this formatting shit to Future Cappy 😂😂😂
+  FUUCCKK THIS IS WORSE THAN THE LAST TIME but okay its fine bruh im handing this formatting shit to Future Cappy 😂😂😂 <br>
+  hi im future cappy and you forgot to put one of your reading disasbilities you fucking dumbass past cappy

   ![https://x.com/Callmemendy/status/2075333356053725653](https://file.garden/alyQLjsPPBIhyNXM/wawaw%20(1).jpg) <img width="200" height="200" alt="caption" src="https://github.com/user-attachments/assets/12cf16c8-51d2-4f7a-be5a-8e52e6bcf930" />